AnyaChann/PhoneNumList/README.md

 ## Usage
 - Navigate to the `addphone.jsp` page to input new phone details.
 - After submitting the form, you will be redirected to the `listphone.jsp` page where you can view all the phones stored in the database.
+- Use the `Edit` button to modify existing phone details.
+- Use the `Delete` button to remove phone entries.
+The `AUTO_INCREMENT` value will be reset automatically if the list becomes empty.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.